Cloudbox/autoscan/README.md

 To start autoscan, simply run `./autoscan`.
 If you want autoscan to be globally available, move it to `/bin` or `/usr/local/bin`.

 If you need to debug certain Autoscan behaviour, either add the `-v` flag for debug mode or the `-vv` flag for trace mode to get even more details about internal behaviour.

-We also offer a [Docker image](#docker)!
-However, its configuration may be a bit complex as it requires a good understanding of Autoscan's rewriting capabilities.
-We hope to provide detailed instructions on these rewriting capabilities in the near future!

 ## Introduction